Enhance your learning experiences by studying at UBC in Vancouver!

 Geographies of the Global Economy

 This course will explore the fast-changing geographies of the global economy from the uniquely grounded perspective of economic geography.
 The course will examine a range of contemporary issues and debates in the field, including: the development of transnational production and logistics networks: changing patterns of migration and labour mobility; the growth and influence of world cities and financial centres; new models of economic growth and varieties of capitalism; and contrasting perspectives on economic and cultural globalization.
-Students will acquire an up-to-date understanding of the changing global economy and its principal challenges and opportunities, together with an understanding of their own place in the world.
+Students will acquire an up-to-date understanding of the changing global economy and its principle challenges and opportunities, together with an understanding of their own place in the world.

 Manga and Anime in Global Perspective

 This course examines the Japanese popular culture media manga and anime through questions such as: What makes manga and anime globally popular?
-Can we consider manga and anime forms of international "soft power"?
+Can we consider manga and anime forms of international “soft power”?
 What tools are used in the analysis of manga and anime?
-What is the relationship between manga and similar media such as Chinese manhua, Korean manhwa, Francophone bandes desinées and North American comic books?
+What is the relationship between manga and similar media such as Chinese manhua, Korean manhwa, Francophone bandes desinees and North American comic books?
 What do fans do with manga and anime, in Japan and elsewhere around the world?
 By the end of the course, students will have gained practice in writing short expository papers in English; will have mastered analytical tools used in the study of popular culture from Film Studies, Manga Studies, Anthropology, and Literary Studies perspectives; and will have knowledge of industry and governmental institutions and regulations that affect the creation, distribution, and consumption of Japanese popular culture products around the world.

 Writing Craft of Manga and Anime

-This class will lead students through the practical stages of storytelling and manga-creation through hands-on projects and questions such as: What are the tools, theory and techniques of graphic storytelling?
-What makes a story 'manga'?
+This class will lead students through the practical stages of storytelling and manga-creation through hands-on projects and questions such as: What are the rules, theory and techniques of graphic storytelling?
+What makes a story ‘manga’?
 What are the tropes and conventions of manga storytelling and what do they share with other forms of visual storytelling?
 What is storyboarding for anime and how does it differ from manga?
 Students will be guided through a step-by-step exploration of the process of making manga from initial idea to finished product.
 This includes: scripting, thumbnailing, penciling, inking, colouring, lettering and finally binding of a self-made doujinshi manga.
 Students will refine their storytelling through peer feedback and collaboration.
 By the end of the course, students will have crafted their own completed, original, self-published manga, demonstrating a working knowledge of the form.